 Roll Call Reminder

-This Roll Call Reminder intends to point out the hazards of improper backing and discuss strategies to make backing easier and safer.
+This Roll Call Reminder discusses the importance of pre and post-operational patrol car checks.
 The intent is to have a department leader or designated team member read the reminder aloud to the team.
 After hearing the message, work together to answer and respond to the questions that follow.
-To conclude the conversation, it is important that you acknowledge the challenges you face when backing and commit to practicing proper backing procedures when operating your patrol vehicle.
+To conclude the conversation, it is important that you acknowledge the importance of thoroughly checking your patrol car and commit to performing checks at the beginning and end of each shift.

 Welcome Law Enforcement Officers,